 “While the Italian Cream Cake has its roots in renaissance Italy, the first written record of it is first seen in Canada in 1913.
 It is not until 1937 that the first recipe of Italian Creak Cake surfaces in the Plano News from Texas.
 Over the years the recipe has grown more complicated, though it is adored for its endless flavor combinations.”

-Now, I don’t know about you, but, as a Texan, (yee-haw!)
+Now, I don't know about you, but, as a Texan, (yee-haw!)
 I was tickled pink to see my great state listed in this story.
-Say what you will about us southerners, but we know our cake.
+Say what you will about us southerners, but we know our cakes.
 Consequently, we also know how to stuff ‘em with the good stuff—like pecans, coconut, and pudding.
-Don’t believe it?
+Don't believe it?
 Check out my Southern Hummingbird Cake recipe for proof!

 Yep, it’s that kind of good.